 In June 2019 we announced the 10 successful projects.
 The projects cover a variety of innovative approaches to improving student mental health outcomes and includes more than 50 partners from a wide range of organisations.

-See the projects funded by this competition
+See the projects funded by the Challenge Competition

 Catalyst fund: supporting mental health and wellbeing for postgraduate research students